populationgenomics/metamist/test/README.md

 Otherwise, in VSCode:

 - Make sure your VSCode knows your python virtual environment version (`which python`)
-- Then from the using the command palette (cmd+shift+P), you can "Python: Configure Tests" with:
+- Then using the command palette (cmd+shift+P), you can "Python: Configure Tests" with:
     - `pytest`
     - `test/` folder